numpy/numpy/doc/source/user/absolute_beginners.rst

 .. image:: images/np_pandas.png

+The read_csv function from the Pandas library is used to read a CSV file.
+The header=0 argument is passed to the function to indicate that the first row of the CSV file should be used as column names for the resulting DataFrame.
+The .values method is then called on the DataFrame to convert it to a NumPy array.

 It's simple to use Pandas in order to export your array as well.
 If you are new to NumPy, you may want to  create a Pandas dataframe from the values in your array and then write the data frame to a CSV file with Pandas.